Table of Contents

-Reaching compliance with a new framework is never a simple process.
-When it comes to the Cybersecurity Maturity Model Certification (CMMC) — one of the most stringent cybersecurity frameworks ever developed — the process is likely to be even more complicated.
+Reaching compliance with a required framework is never a simple process.
+When it comes to the Cybersecurity Maturity Model Certification (CMMC) — one of the most stringent cybersecurity frameworks ever developed — the process can be even more complicated.

-For DoD contractors aiming to reach CMMC compliance before the framework is fully implemented, it may be a long and arduous road.
-Here are nine CMMC challenges they are likely to face.
+For DoD contractors aiming to reach CMMC 2.0 compliance before the final deadline, it may be a long and arduous road.
+Here are seven CMMC challenges they are likely to face.

-For most current DoD contractors, it will likely be 2-3 years before CMMC is fully implemented.
+DoD contractors have a little over a year until CMMC 2.0 is fully implemented.
 That means — if you already hold one or more DoD contracts — you have approximately that long to prepare.

 However, as anyone in the cybersecurity world knows, making significant changes to a security program often takes years.
-Given that CMMC will require most DoD contractors to make substantial improvements to their existing programs, there’s no time to lose.
+Given that CMMC 2.0 maps very closely to NIST 800-171, which is already an existing requirement, there's no time to lose.
+Additionally, as NIST 800-171 Revision 3 is underway, achieving CMMC compliance may be a moving target in the near future.

-If you’re a prospective DoD contractor, the timescales associated with CMMC could be much shorter.
-Within a few months, new DoD contracts will begin to require bidders to meet a stated level of CMMC compliance.
+DoD contracts require bidders to meet a stated level of CMMC compliance.
 The rule is simple: no certification, no contract.

 Reaching CMMC compliance is a significant process to go through just to be able to submit a bid.
 There is no guarantee that an organization will successfully obtain a contract once it reaches compliance, making CMMC a substantial hurdle to becoming a DoD contractor.

-As a result, CMMC will not rely on contractors to self-assess.
-Instead, all current and prospective contractors will need to pay a certified assessor to inspect their operations.
+CMMC does not rely on contractors to self-assess.
+Instead, some current and prospective contractors will need to pay a certified assessor to inspect their operations.
+The CMMC 2.0 release states that assessments are based on the sensitivity of information shared with a contractor.
+Here's how they are broken up:

 As any organization with compliance commitments knows, the assessment cost is not the main problem.
 The cost of preparing for each assessment is usually much greater.